BobAProScan/VOX-Recorder/README.md

 After the audio has been setup and good audio levels and the VOX Threshold is set then click the "Start Recorder" button.
 The recording will upload after the audio goes back below the VOX threshold after a 2 second delay to ensure that the conversation has ended.
 The last 2 seconds of audio will delete as that is dead air.

-If continuous audio is detected for 2 minutes due to noise, open mic, etc. then the recording will stop and not upload.
+If continuous audio is detected for 2 minutes due to interference, open mic, etc. then the recording will stop and not upload.

 VOX Recorder will send a keep-alive poll at 10 minute intervals to prevent the Broadcastify Calls platform from showing your feed offline.